Year End Giving: The Step-by-Step Guide for Nonprofits

-The end of the year is around the corner—the single biggest fundraising opportunity of the year!
-This guide will show you how to create a year end fundraising campaign that will effectively reach the hearts and wallets of donors during this spike in end of year donations.
+The end of your (fiscal) year is maybe around the corner—the single biggest fundraising opportunity of the year!
+This guide will show you how to create a year-end fundraising campaign that will effectively reach the hearts and wallets of donors during this spike in end-of-year donations.

 Donors get involved with nonprofits over the holidays for four primary reasons: